microsoft/fabricrealtimelab/modules/module05a.md

 ![Copy KQL](../images/module05/pipeline-copykql.png)

-Next, add a Lookup Activity to the ForEach activity named *Get New Watermark*.
-On the Settings tab, select the data warehouse and use the following query:
+Next, add a *Lookup* activity to the ForEach activity named *Get New Watermark*.
+On the *Settings* tab, select the data warehouse and use the following query:

 ```sql
 @concat('Select Max(timestamp) as WaterMark from stg.', item().ObjectName)